brunocfnba/docker-kubernetes-workshop/lab3/README.md

 ```
 docker build -t pyapp-image .
 ```
-&nbsp;&nbsp;&nbsp;Docker build will create the image and name it with the '-t' flag using the file in the local folder.
+&nbsp;&nbsp;&nbsp;Docker build will create the image and name it with the '-t' flag using the file in the local folder that's why you have to add the dot (.) at the end.

 3. Run `docker images` to check your image's been created.